 The Greater Amman Municipality launched a campaign to urge citizens to replace trees outside their homes that hinder the movement of pedestrians with more suitable tree varieties.
 The municipality listed 10 kinds of trees that are suitable for planting on sidewalks.
 Accordingly, the municipality encourages the planting of deciduous trees that have a 2.5-meter-long leafless trunk, and the capability to endure harsh environmental conditions, diseases and pests, as well as drought.
 Deciduous trees do not block sunlight from reaching houses during winter, thus helping to provide warmth.
 The trees also should have deep roots so as not to damage pavement tiles.
 The municipality's list of the trees most suitable for sidewalks include Acer spp., Aesculus hippocastanum, Ailanthus altissima, Fraxinus spp., Grevillea robusta, Melia azedarach, Platanus orientalis, Robinia spp., Tilia Americana, Ulmus spp.
 (Source: The Jordan Times, August 23, 2005)

 The government launched a project to allocate state land for housing projects to benefit limited-income segments of the population.
-A higher committee, which was formed for this purpose, set the criteria for distributing state-owned land worth 12 million JD (around 17 million $US).
-The United Arab Emirates-based United Arab Investors launched a 160 million (around 225 million $US) real estate company to implement low-income housing projects.
+A higher committee, which was formed for this purpose, set the criteria for distributing state-owned land worth 12 million JD (17 million $US).
+The United Arab Emirates-based United Arab Investors launched a 160 million (225 million $US) real estate company to implement low-income housing projects.
 The company formed a partnership with the Amman-based al-Dahleh Trading Group, and seeks to build residential towns featuring high-quality housing units that will be sold at affordable prices on an installment basis proportionate to the income of the buyers.
 (Source: The Jordan Times, August 29, 2005)

 Back to News 2005